MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-sql-cross-warehouse-query-editor.md

 ---
-title: "Data warehouse tutorial: Create a cross-warehouse query in a Warehouse in Microsoft Fabric"
+title: "Data warehouse tutorial: certain points in time."
 description: "In this tutorial, you will use the SQL query editor to write cross-warehouse query."
 author: WilliamDAssafMSFT
 ms.author: wiassaf